Anujchaudharyy2/Grofers_Store_Analysis_using_Excel/README.md

 ### Gender Analysis:
 Women are more likely to buy compared to men (~65% of purchases).
 ### State Contribution:
-Maharashtra, Karnataka, and Uttar Pradesh are the top 3 states contributing to sales.
+Maharashtra, Karnataka, Uttar Pradesh, Telangana and Tamil Nadu are the top 5 states contributing to sales.
 ### Age Group Analysis:
 The adult age group (30-49 years) is the highest contributing group (~50% of purchases).
 ### Sales Channels: